pivotal/docs-tap/tap-gui/plugins/app-live-view.md

 ## Troubleshoot

 You might run into cases where a workload running on your cluster does not show up in the Application Live View overview, the detail pages do not load any information from the running process, or similar issues.
-Please refer to the troubleshooting section of the Application Live View documentation for details on how to solve these issues.
+Please refer to the [Troubleshooting section](https://docs.vmware.com/en/Application-Live-View-for-VMware-Tanzu/1.0/docs/GUID-troubleshooting.html) of the Application Live View documentation for details on how to solve these issues.